Zewsic/Zewsic/README.md

 ## About me

 - **Student** from Kaluga, Russia
+- 7+ years of programming expirience (4+ years of business programming)
 - 🥇 1st place at the Kaluga Regional Championship in **Software Solutions for Business**
 - 🥈 2nd place at the Professionals Group (WorldSkills) Championship in **Software Solutions for Business**
 - **Creator:** MSM Hacks, ZewMSM, ZewDonate